 - Bring your own yoga mat, and it is going to get sweaty.

-- Where light clothes that won’t absorb a lot of sweat.
+- Wear light clothes that won’t absorb a lot of sweat.
 Many people will wear tiny clothes.
 You should wear things that make you feel comfortable.

 - If you are pregnant, you should avoid hot yoga.
 Unless you are a consistent yoga practitioner before your pregnancy began, it is recommended that you stay out of the heated rooms.